JetBrains/Qodana/topics/cloud-sso.md

 ### Manage users and authentication modules
 {id="sso-manage-users-auth-modules"}

+<link-summary>After configuring a subdomain, you can manage authentication modules and users.</link-summary>

 Based on the latest step of [the previous action](#sso-create-a-subdomain), you should be redirected to a [JetBrains Hub](%hub-link%) instance.